RichieJu520/HMM_Tools/README.md

 Extractor_Domain_Tlout_Besthit_QueryIDs.py
 A python script for extracting the first best domain hit and query sequence ids from hmmscan output Example folder file: example.domain.tlout

+HmmScan_BreakPoint_Checker_Batch.py
+A python script for identifying the breakpoints of hmmscan search of domains on open reading frames (ORFs), and return the finished domain.tlout files and unfinished fasta files